Miami has 3 games PPD by virus; A&M on pause for 2nd week - WHIZ News

 Georgia Tech, which had its game last week against Pittsburgh postponed because of COVID-19 issues with both teams, joins No. 5 Texas A&M and Arizona State as teams that will now go two weeks without playing.

-The number of games across major college football scheduled for this weekend that have already been called off is up to six, after three went down Monday, including Mississippi at Texas A&M.
+The number of games across major college football scheduled for this weekend that have already been called off is up to six, after three went down Monday, including Mississippi at No. 5 Texas A&M.

-Texas A&M coach Jimbo Fisher said the program had only one active case but the number of players available to practice was “in the 40s,” about half of what it would usually be.
+Aggies coach Jimbo Fisher said the program had only one active COVID-19 case but the number of players available to practice was “in the 40s,” about half of what it would usually be.
 Most of the absences were due to individuals being quarantined after being exposed to someone who tested positive for the virus.

 The Aggies missed last weekend’s visit to Tennessee.